mjpost/nematus-train/README2.md

 Choose a run directory and create a file named "params.txt".
 This is loaded by all the files in this directory.
 A sample one has been provided for you.
 This will set top-level parameters such as the language pair and data sets being used.
+You can customize the operations for different jobs by also copying over all the scripts and setting the value of $TRAIN in params.txt, but these scripts are designed to be able to be run from a shared location.

 Put GPU specific commands in a file named "gpu.sh".
 These are shell commands that are run prior to any GPU job (assuming "device" has been set to "gpu" in params.txt).
 For example,